-The waste liquid would be accessed via the external Enviro Loo inspection hatch and through the drying tray where a service hole is provided for this purpose.
+The waste liquid would be accessed via the external Enviro Loo inspection cover and through the drying tray where a service hole is provided for this purpose.
 This task can be accomplished with an electrical or manual pump.
-This would not arise with the DCRX model, as the urine in this unit is diverted from the system at the point of entry, which is above ground level.

 The emergency urine low pressure one way overflow connector is sold as an optional item.
 The standard Enviro Loo is generally a “zero discharge” system without the need of an overflow connector, however, one could be installed based on one or more of the following reasons:

 - potentially high user numbers above the recommended levels per unit/model